minio/docs/source/administration/object-management/transition-objects-to-s3.rst

 4) Verify the Transition Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc ilm ls` command to review the configured transition
+Use the :mc:`mc ilm ls` command to review the configured transition
 rules:

 .. code-block:: shell